 Renault Kangoo Z.E. van electric motor, drive & performance

 The Kangoo Z.E. has a conventional layout, with a front-mounted electric motor, front-wheel drive and the batteries mounted under the cargo area to help keep the van’s centre of gravity low.
-Surprisingly, Renault quotes a gross vehicle weight of 2,060kg whether you choose the standard van or the Kangoo Maxi, and this is only around 100kg more than for the diesel Kangoo van.
+Surprisingly, Renault quotes a gross vehicle weight of 2,060kg whether you choose the standard van or the Kangoo Maxi – only around 100kg more than for the diesel Kangoo.

-As a result, the Kangoo Z.E. handles similarly to the diesel version, although as the Kangoo’s platform can trace its roots back to the start of the 21st century, it’s not the most sophisticated or cutting-edge under the metal – the focus here is on electric drive more than the driving experience itself.
+As a result, the Kangoo Z.E. handles similarly to the diesel, although as the platform can trace its roots back to the start of the 21st century, it’s not the most sophisticated or cutting-edge under the metal – the focus here is on electric drive more than the driving experience itself.

 Renault Kangoo Z.E. electric motor, 0-62mph and acceleration

-The current Kangoo Z.E. comes with a 44kW electric motor that makes 60bhp, which is a little less than the Citroen Berlingo Electric.
+The current Kangoo Z.E. comes with a 60bhp motor, which is a little less than the Citroen Berlingo Electric.
 That means the Renault has a lethargic 0-62mph time of 20.3 seconds for the standard van, while the Maxi model takes even longer, at 22.4 seconds.

 Top speed is 81mph, although go anywhere near this and you’ll decimate the van’s driving range.
-The Kangoo Z.E. sprints off the line eagerly enough, but it’s best to keep below 40mph, because the van soon runs out of steam if you go any faster.
+The Kangoo Z.E. sprints off the line eagerly enough, but it’s best to keep below 40mph, because the van soon runs out of steam.

 While Renault has a reputation for building lively small cars, the Kangoo Z.E. can’t live up to this.
 The weight of the batteries doesn’t help its cause, although it does mean the electric van has a less choppy ride than the diesel version when unladen.
 But the chassis is designed with load-lugging in mind, rather than fun handling.